-Keep your code and cloud in sync with Multi-Cloud Drift Detection
+Keep your code in sync with your cloud

 Why does cloud configuration drift occur?

-When attempting to troubleshoot a problem within an application, often during a “break glass” moment, temporary changes made directly to cloud infrastructure may be the best answer.
-If those changes don’t get reverted, they can become permanent fixtures that may cause problems down the line.
+When troubleshooting a problem within an application—often during a “break glass” moment—temporary changes made directly to cloud infrastructure may be the fastest solution.
+But if those changes don’t get reverted, they can become permanent fixtures that may cause friction the next time IaC is provisioned.

-Whether it’s due to a lack of knowledge or a lack of access to code, it’s not uncommon for SecOps to head straight to a cloud console or CLI to fix a misconfiguration.
-Although that change may improve security posture, the resulting drift will remove the auditability, collaboration, and repeatability benefits of IaC.
+Whether due to a lack of knowledge or access to code, it’s not uncommon for SecOps to head straight to a cloud console or CLI to fix a misconfiguration.
+Although that change may improve security posture in the short term, the resulting drift will negate the auditability, collaboration, and repeatability benefits of IaC.

 Detect drift continuously with Bridgecrew

-Automatically get alerted of out-of-sync changes that get introduced to your cloud environment.
+Automatically get alerted about out-of-sync changes that get introduced to your cloud environment.

-With GitOps in place, drift shouldn’t be an issue.
-But when it inevitably crops up, Bridgecrew is there to help you detect it and give you all the information you need to quickly assess and revert unintended changes.
+With GitOps in place, drift shouldn’t technically be an issue.
+But when it inevitably crops up, Bridgecrew has your runtime environment covered to help you detect it and get all the information you need to quickly assess and revert unintended changes.